LukeIreland1/trump-tweet-semantics/docs/report.md

 Naive Bayes classifiers are simple probabilistic classifers which applies Bayes' theorem of naive assumptions between the features.
 I will be using a Multinomial Naive Bayes classifier, which uses feature vectors in the form of histograms, which count the number of times an event (in this case - sentiment) was observed in a particular instance (in this case - document).

-Random Forest classifiers operate by constructing multiple decision trees at training time, and uses the mode of each individual tree's classification of the input vector to decide upon a class.
+Random Forest classifiers operate by constructing multiple decision trees at training time, and uses the mode of each individual tree's classification of the input vector (in this case - array of sentiments) to decide upon a class.
+A decision tree is a tree that consists of parent nodes that contain decisions or clauses, and leaf nodes with a classification.

 XGBoost classifier is a gradient boosting algorithm that uses proportional shrinking of leaf nodes, smart tree penalization and differentiation to improve it's understanding of each of the classes used in training.
 It uses a variety of parameters requiring optimisation to improve accuracy.
 Gradient boosting algorithms produce prediction models in the form of an ensemble weak prediction model, typically decision trees (similar to random forest).
 The models are then built in stages, and generalised by allowing optimisation of an abitrary differentiable loss function, often softmax for multiclass classifiers.